moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 # G. Urgent but Not Synchronization-critical Tasks

 # H. Host-side Application-level Tasks
-The service provided by a quantum network is entangled states, which may be either delivered to applications on quantum computers, held in limited-capability quantum memories, or directly measured as creation is completed, corresponding to the capabilities of COMP, STOR and MEAS end node types, respectively.
+The service provided by a quantum network is entangled states, which may be either delivered to applications on quantum computers, held in limited-capability quantum memories for later release and use, or directly measured as creation is completed, corresponding to the capabilities of COMP, STOR and MEAS end node types, respectively.

 An application that uses the services of a quantum network passes through several phases: